nrt centos (community made poems)

 Phoenixville Cento #1

-Remembered From an Earlier Landscape
+Remembered from an Earlier Landscape

-trouble, revising one's map of the world,
+revising one's map of the world

 and that spindly, easily preyed upon feeling

-of shame— a copperhead looked straight
+of shame— a copperhead

-The stars will soon shine down close,
+beneath the surface— love.
+The stars will soon

-cast a line in the sea-sprayed afternoon.
+shine close, cast a line in the sea-sprayed afternoon.

 Bedminster Cento #2